Module Catalogue 2026/27

 Teaching Rationale And Relationship

 Students will use a mixture of lectures, practicals, seminars and field trip in this module.
-Computer practicals are used as a means of getting hands on with industry standard software so that you can gain key employability skills.
+Computer practicals are used as a means of getting hands-on experience of industry-standard software so that students can gain key employability skills.

-Lectures will provide an overview of the principals of fluvial geomorphology and deltas as well as providing the background content that scaffolds discussion in the wider course.
+Lectures provide an overview of geomorphological processes and the relationship between process and form in rivers, deltas and coasts, as well as providing the background content that scaffolds discussion in the module as a whole.

-Practicals and fieldwork will be used to introduce students to a suite of primary and secondary data sets as well as the techniques and methodologies to detect and measure fluvial geomorphological change.
+Practicals and fieldwork will introduce students to a suite of primary and secondary data sets, as well as the techniques and methodologies to detect and measure geomorphologic change.

 Reading Lists